Sinthuya/heart-failure-follow-up/README.md

 ### Explanatory data analysis

 EDA involved exploring the clinical data to answer key questions such as:
-1. Which demographic factors, such as age and gender are represnted in the dataset?
+1. Which demographic factors, such as age and gender are represented in the dataset?

 ```sql
 -- Retrieve percentage distribution of gender